modelica/Encryption-and-Licensing/doc/SEMLA.md

 	- Needs an encryption mechanism which can be used with or without a licensing mechanism.

 	- Can implement a custom licensing mechanism.

-	- The protocol offers means to, with reasonable effort, replace encryption keys, in cases of security breaches.

-	TODO: ???- All involved keys belonging to library vendors can be switched for any library release.

-	Changing the key pair used by the tool could be done by adding a second key pair during a transition period.

-	Library vendors could then replace the compromised key with the new one in their list of trusted tools.

 #### Tool